jasmcaus/tau/README.md

 For user-defined types in a C++ codebase, we recommend using these Binary Comparisons (they don't require you to overload the `==`, `<=`... operators).

-Fatal assertion          | Nonfatal assertion       | Verifies
+Fatal assertion          | Nonfatal assertion       | Checks
 ------------------------ | ------------------------ | --------------
 `ARROW_ASSERT_EQ(x, y);` | `ARROW_CHECK_EQ(x, y);`  | `x == y`
 `ARROW_ASSERT_NE(x, y);` | `ARROW_CHECK_NE(x, y);`  | `x != y`